-Drainage Repair category 1 Notes All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Drainage

+Repair category 1

+Notes We presume the drainage system is free of defects.
 A precautionary check of the drainage system is always recommended prior to purchase.
-No tests were carried out by this firm.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.